highfestiva/finplot/README.md

 * Show as many charts as you want on the same time axis, zoom on all of them at once
 * Auto-reload position where you were looking last run
 * Overlays, fill between, value bands, symbols, labels, legend, volume profile, heatmaps, etc.
-* Can show real-time updates.
+* Can show real-time updates, including orderbook.
+* Comes with a dozen great examples.

 ![feature1](https://raw.githubusercontent.com/highfestiva/finplot/master/feature1.jpg)
 ![feature2](https://raw.githubusercontent.com/highfestiva/finplot/master/feature2.jpg)